nielswitte/OpenSim-CMS/assets/docs.md/02_API/30_Meetings.md

 ## Get a specific meeting
 When retrieving a specific meeting you get a lot more details.
 Information such as the participants, documents and the agenda are included.

+**NOTICE:** You can only retrieve the meeting if you meet at least one of the following requirements.

+ * You have `ALL` permissions
+ * You created the meeting
+ * You are a participant of the meeting

 ```http
 GET /api/meeting/<MEETING-ID>/ HTTP/1.1
 ```